 Under the first option, a council appoints all department heads, who then look to the full board for direction.
 This plan can be difficult to sustain and is usually best suited to small towns with no more than three or four departments to manage.

 The second option – each department assigned to a specific council member – is how Ramseur currently operates.
 Under this system, each department is assigned to a specific board member who exercises administrative control at the direction of the board.
-Department heads report directly to the assigned board member, but personnel decisions are usually reserved to the full board.
+Department heads report directly to the assigned board member, but personnel decisions are usually reserved for the full board.
 One of the drawbacks to this system is a tendency for some council members to become more concerned with their respective departments than with the overall operation and administration of all city services, which is the council’s principal duty.

 The third option – a committee system – creates subcommittees of the council to study and make recommendations regarding the operation of respective departments.
 Under this system, committees of two or three members are assigned general areas of responsibility that may include several departments.
 For example, water, sewer, and sanitation might be assigned to a public health committee.
 Committees such as this are considered governing bodies and as such must operate within the same open meeting laws the full board is bound to.
 If a municipal charter is silent with regard to committees a council may establish them as long as they remain consistent with the municipal charter and any applicable statutes.